Abduction of Cleo Smith: Search

 Taskforce Rodia was launched by the Western Australian Police Force with assistance from the Australian Federal Police, involving more than 100 police officers led by Superintendent Rod Wilde.

-While police did not rule out the possibility that Cleo could have been taken out of WA to another state, Police Commissioner Chris Dawson noted that strict border controls that had been put in place in WA and other states, due to the COVID-19 pandemic would make undetected travel out of the state difficult.
+While police did not rule out the possibility Cleo could have been taken out of WA to another state, Police Commissioner Chris Dawson noted strict border controls had been put in place in WA and other states, due to the COVID-19 pandemic, which would make undetected travel out of the state difficult.

 Discovery

 On 3 November 2021, Cleo was found by police, alive and well, inside a locked house located minutes from her family home in Carnarvon.
-A 36-year-old man was subsequently taken into custody after a car he was driving was stopped by police.
+Terence Darrell Kelly, a 36-year-old man, was subsequently taken into custody after a car he was driving was stopped by police.
+Deputy Commissioner Col Blanch said police had broken into the house at 12:46 a.m. and found Cleo in one of the rooms.
 Cleo was reunited with her family the same day.
-Deputy Commissioner Col Blanch said police had broken into the house at 12:46 a.m. and found Cleo in one of the rooms.
+After being reunited with her daughter at the Carnarvon hospital, Cleo's mother noticed that her hair had been cut and dyed.

 Police Commissioner Dawson called the day of her discovery "one of the most remarkable days in policing in Western Australia", and explained that forensic leads had led them to obtain a search warrant for the house.
-The man who was taken into custody had no connection to Cleo's family, but is known to police.

-The man suspected of the crime was described by his neighbours as very quiet and an oddball but had not been under suspicion by them.
-He had fallen under police suspicion the day before his arrest.
-His alleged crime was described by police superintendent Rod Wilde as opportunistic.

 The discovery was attributed by the police to a key clue of a car spotted driving from the campsite in the early hours of 16 October, with the police having made a public plea for further information about it on 25 October.
 According to Blanch, police work utilising a large amount of information in the case was essential.

 Reactions

 Cleo's return was met with widespread joy and relief around Australia.
 Dawson was said to have broken down in tears upon hearing the news.
 The successful recovery also attracted media interest around the world.

 According to Xanthé Mallett, associate professor of criminology at the University of Newcastle, it was extremely rare to find a child safe after such a lengthy time missing, and the case did not fit the pattern of the majority of child abduction cases.

-In the aftermath of Cleo's discovery, both ABC News and The Guardian published articles contrasting her case with the coverage and investigation of missing Indigenous Australian children.

-After being reunited with her daughter at the Carnarvon hospital, Cleo's mother noticed that her hair had been cut and dyed.